 - Save and send notes using a .doc or PDF format.

-- Attend each class.
-If for any reason you cannot attend a specific class, it is your responsibility to obtain the missed notes and send them to Kristen Rarig (firstname.lastname@example.org) within 24 hours.
+- If for any reason you cannot attend a specific class, please notify your professor and OAR@bucknell.edu within 24 hours.

 - Make sure that notes are typed, legible and comprehensive.